NCAR/gufiwrappers/docstuff/source/qdh.rst

-gcache
+qdh
 ***********************

 .. argparse::
-   :func: parserForGcache
+   :func: parserForQdh
    :filename: ../cmdline.py
-   :prog: gcache
+   :prog: qdh.py

 This program generates the raw files querying GUFI-DB, for further processing by grprt.
 Optionally it generates the file lists if the